Bouquet algebra of toric ideals: Introduction

 In particular, all five sets of $I_A$ from the diagram except $\mathcal C(A)$} coincide if and only if the toric ideal of $A_B$ is $S$-Lawrence (Definition~\ref{S-Lawrence}), where $S$ is encoded by coordinates of the mixed bouquets of $A$.
-One beautiful consequence of being $\emptyset$-Lawrence is that these four bases agree, that is $\MS(A)=\mathcal U(A)=\MM(A)=\Gr(A)$, providing in particular a combinatorial characterization of toric ideals for which $\MS(A)$ and $\Gr(A)$ are equal.
+Note that the equality $\MS(A)=\mathcal U(A)=\MM(A)=\Gr(A)$ provides, in particular, a combinatorial characterization of toric ideals for which $\MS(A)$ and $\Gr(A)$ are equal.
 The question about this equality is a long-standing open problem, although many examples have been discovered \cite{BPS,BHP,CTV2,St}.
+Note that the combinatorial characterization provided by Theorem D describes a subclass of robust toric ideals or in the best case, if the answer of \cite[Question 6.1]{BBDLMNS} were positive, then it would be valid for all robust toric ideals.
+On the other hand, understanding better the strongly robust toric ideals seems to be closely related to their bouquet structure, since all the examples known so far have mixed bouquets.
+Computational evidence and partial positive answers to Question~\ref{strongly_mixed} indicate that it might happen that a toric ideal cannot be strongly robust unless its bouquet structure contains at least one mixed bouquet.